Mysthological/Installing-nvidia-driver-Arch-/README.md

 ## Step 1: Install required packages and enable multilib

-  1.open pacman config with vim or nano(your choise)
+  1.open pacman config with vim or nano(your Choice)
     `% vim /etc/pacman.conf`

   2.Then look for the line [multilib] and remove the comments from that line, and the line below it.